-The next morning, we went to our favorite breakfast spot 126 The Noodle House Factory for a bowl of soup and our favorite roasted pork and rice.
-We then dropped off our scooter, hailed a Grab to the bus company and set out to the southern town of Kampot.
+The following day, we went to our favorite breakfast spot 126 The Noodle House Factory for a bowl of soup and our favorite roasted pork and rice.
+We then dropped off our scooter, hailed a Grab to the bus company, and set out to the southern town of Kampot.

 SIGN UP TO OUR NEWSLETTER